gngram/systemd-service-config-options/README.md

 ### MemoryDenyWriteExecute

+Controls whether the service is allowed to execute code from writable memory pages.

-**Type**:
+**Type**: *Boolean.*

-**Default**:
+**Default**: `false`.

-A boolean argument.
-Defaults to `false`.
+**Options**:

-When enabled, prohibits attempts to create memory mappings that are writable and executable simultaneously, change existing memory mappings to become executable, or map shared memory segments as executable.
+- **`true`**: Prohibits attempts to create memory mappings that are writable and executable simultaneously, change existing memory mappings to become executable, or map shared memory segments as executable.
 This restriction is implemented by adding an appropriate system call filter.
+- **`false`**: Allows the service to execute code from writable memory pages.

 [MemoryDenyWriteExecute](https://www.freedesktop.org/software/systemd/man/systemd.exec.html#MemoryDenyWriteExecute=)